bi-foundation/live-feed-api/README.md

 ## Database
 The Live Feed API need to be able to store subscriptions in a database.
-A in-memory database can be used to rapid development.
+A in-memory database can be used for rapid development.
+Note: this should not be used in production as after closing the application the subscriptions be lost.
 Alternative a mysql database can be used.

 ### MYSQL database
 Configuration for the mysql database.